open-telemetry/opentelemetry-demo/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproduce

-Create a self-contained project using the template of your choice, apply the minimum required code to result in the issue you're observing.
+Provide the minimum required steps to result in the issue you're observing.

 We will close this issue if:

-* The repro project you share with us is complex.
-We can't investigate custom projects, so don't point us to such, please.
+* The steps you provided are complex.
 * If we can not reproduce the behavior you're reporting.

 ## Additional Context